 Understanding the world of insurance can be difficult, and it doesn’t help that there are so many myths and misconceptions circulating.
 Home insurance myths can be very costly, resulting in homeowners not having the right coverage or overpaying for their policy.
 Get the truth behind these five common myths surrounding home insurance, and avoid insurance buying mistakes that could be expensive.

 - Related Read: 10 Common Home and Auto Insurance Myths Debunked

 Myth #1.
 A home should be insured for the purchase price.

-How much it cost to buy a home is not the amount that it would cost to rebuild that home.
+How much it costs to buy a home is not the amount that it would cost to rebuild it.
 A number of other factors come into play in determining the market value of a home – the value of the land, the popularity of the neighbourhood, and even things like a view.
 The replacement value of the home does not include the land or the view, but only the structures on the property and the contents.
 A home should be insured for replacement cost, not market value.